mananahmed/syllabi/SAsyll.md

 >**IV: Transculturation**: This section will look at ways in which the various communities (elite or subaltern) shaped their own selves and their others in a dialogue.
 We will read works of Sufi and Bhakti traditions and examine what "conversion" in medieval South Asia looked like.

->**V: Literary Cultures**: The section will focus on the role of literary culture-- the ways in which language, script, texts, and narratives shape the social, cultural and political self .
+>**V: Literary Cultures**: The section will focus on the role of literary culture-- the ways in which language, script, texts, and narratives shape the social, cultural and political self.
+We will trace Sanskrit, Arabic, Persian, Tamil literary cultures during this time period.

 >**VI: Historical Memory**: Our last section will look at the presence of this long past in contemporary and near-contemporary moments and examine how a  particular past is used to explain, uncritically, or to justify, unambiguously, that which is left unexamined and unassimilated in the present.

 ## Course Texts to be Purchased

-* **A social history of the Deccan, 1300-1761: Eight Indian lives** by	Richard M. Eaton.
+* **A Social History of the Deccan, 1300-1761: Eight Indian lives** by	Richard M. Eaton.
 (Cambridge: Cambridge University Press,	2008) ISBN 9780521716277.	$40.99
-* **The magic doe: Qut̤ban Suhravardī's Mirigāvatī** A new translation by Aditya Behl; edited by Wendy Doniger.
+* **The Magic Doe: Qut̤ban Suhravardī's Mirigāvatī** A new translation by Aditya Behl; edited by Wendy Doniger.
 (Oxford; New York: Oxford University Press, 2012) ISBN 9780199842940. $28.95
-* **River of fire (Aag kar darya)** by Qurratulain Hyder (New York: New Directions, 1999) ISBN 9780811215336. $23.95
+* **River of Fire (Aag kar darya)** by Qurratulain Hyder (New York: New Directions, 1999) ISBN 9780811215336. $23.95

 ## Class Policies
 * Attendance is required, necessary and crucial for successful completion of the course.
 Unexcused absences beyond one will result in grade devaluation, as will consistent late arrivals or disruptions.
 Participation is 20% of your grade - it is defined as consistent and constant presence in the course (including TA session), engagement with the materials and your colleagues.